Dr Rebecca Barr

 Biography

-Rebecca Anne Barr is a University Assistant Professor in the Faculty of English.
+Rebecca Anne Barr is a University Associate Professor in the Faculty of English.
 She studied at Jesus College Cambridge for her undergraduate and postgraduate degrees, writing her PhD on the work of eighteenth-century novelist Samuel Richardson.
 Originally from Northern Ireland, she taught at St Peter’s College, Oxford, and the National University of Ireland, Galway, before returning to Cambridge in 2019.

 Other interests